tali0273/Tao-Li/DomsDatabase.md

 # Database Tutorial
-This is an overview on how to use the Database api to manage users
+This is an overview on how to use the Database api to manage users.
+There are two types of objects, UserDatabase and User.
+UserDatabase stores and manages everything and User just represents a single user that you can get information from.
 ```java
 UserDatabase database = UserDatabase.getDatabase();
 User user = UserDatabase.getCurrentUser();